h-e-g/CNN_aDNA/CNN/README_CNN.md

 We provide simulated and empirical files necessary for estimating the selection parameters for the lactase persistence variant (rs4988235, LCT-MCM6).
 These example files can be found in the folder LCT.

 1 - Training files.
-Files storing simulated data used to train the model
+Files storing simulated data used to train the model.

 	a - Simulated 1D images : ex., "A_trainingset_476800_1D_grayscale_images_POSSEL_SNP_rs4988235.READY.txt".
 List of simulated 1D images with 1 image per raw.
 A 1D image is the list of 0 and 1, 0 being the ancestral allele, 1 being the derived allele.
 Here ancient individuals are sorted by age and are pseudo-haploids (1 allele er genotype) and modern individuals are diploids. b - Simulated parameters : ex., "A_trainingset_476800_params_POSSEL_SNP_rs4988235.READY.txt".
 List of the corresponding simulated parameters (the labels of the simulated images).
 The column 1 is the selection coefficient.
 The column 2 is the the age of selection (the rank, ascending order, of the simulated generations in SLiM).